 The PEA was completed by an independent Brazilian consultant, GE21 Consultoria Mineral Ltda ("GE21"), and indicates that Bandeira has the potential to be a viable and highly economic mining project and a substantial and long-life producer of low-cost spodumene concentrate.
-It is based on the mineral resource for Bandeira summarized above.
+It is based on the mineral resource for Bandeira announced in October 2023.
+The technical report prepared in accordance with NI 43-101 was published on Sedar+ on December 1, 2023 with an effective date of August 30, 2023.
+The technical information regarding the PEA and MRE has been reviewed and approved by Carlos José Evangelista Silva (MAIG Membership Number 7868) for the MRE, and Guilherme Gomides Ferreira (MAIG Membership Number: 7586) for the PEA, both from GE21 and are "qualified persons" as defined in NI 43-101.